elabftw/elabdoc/doc/coordinator-guide.rst

 What is an Instance Coordinator
 ===============================

 An instance coordinator helps manage the users in an instance.
-For instance, they may add and remove users from different teams, and help to implement exit strategies for users and data.
+For example, they may add and remove users from different teams, and help to implement exit strategies for users and data.
 More information about the utility of this role and helpful strategies will be added soon!

 Different strategies for managing users in teams